jugo839/RepDataCP1/PA1_template.md

 ##   mean median
 ##  10750  10641
 ```
+#### Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.
+Do these values differ from the estimates from the first part of the assignment?
+What is the impact of imputing missing data on the estimates of the total daily number of steps?

+They show differences in the median and in the histograms.
+Based on the method used for filling in missing values, we can get different mean and median values.
+The histogram can also be different based on the strategy we used to fill in the missing values, but not much, as with the row data mean = 9354 median = 10395 and with the filled-in missing values mean=10750 median=10641

 ## Weekdays and weekends
-### Creation a new factor variable in the dataset with two levels вЂ“ вЂњweekdayвЂќ and вЂњweekendвЂќ indicating whether a given date is a weekday or weekend day
+### Creation a new factor variable in the dataset with two levels - 'weekday' and 'weekend' indicating whether a given date is a weekday or weekend day

 ```r
 echo = TRUE